The Bankrate promise

 This fund is sponsored by BlackRock, one of the world’s largest fund companies, and it tracks an index of global clean energy companies, including those involved with solar, wind and other renewable sources.
-As of Oct.
-20, 2021, the fund returned 23 percent annually over the previous five years.
+The fund returned 21.6 percent annually over the previous five years.

-Top 5 holdings: Vestas Wind Systems, Enphase Energy, Orsted, Plug Power, Consolidated Edison
+Top 5 holdings: Vestas Wind Systems, Enphase Energy, SolarEdge Technologies, Plug Power, Consolidated Edison

 Expense ratio: 0.42 percent

 6. ARK Genomic Revolution ETF (ARKG)